Surprising Facts About ULEZ ~ London's clean air zone covering the congestion charge area

 The report concluded that 9 out of 10 people around the globe are breathing badly polluted air and claimed that air pollution is responsible annually for the deaths of 7 million people worldwide.
 Most of these people live in Asia and Africa.

-In previous pollution reports, China was frequently listed as the world’s worse culprit.
+In previous pollution reports, China was frequently listed as the world’s worst culprit.
 However over the last few years, in response to much public demand, the Chinese have introduced anti-pollution measures across 28 cities.

 China also recently announced it would scrap plans to build 85 new coal-fired plants.
 So, there has definitely been a significant move away from coal and towards renewable energy sources.
-It’s a shame that India has not followed China’s good example.

 Improvements to Chinese fresh air quality have certainly been made.
 However this has not been achieved without cost.
 Many workers have lost their jobs and some Chinese families were banned from burning any fossil fuels even during the harsh winter months.